ros-controls/joss_paper/paper.md

 ![ROS Control overview](images/ros_control_overview.png)

-There is a possibility for composing already implemented `RobotHW` instances through the `CombinedRobotHW` class.
-The latter is ideal for constructing control systems for robots where parts come from different suppliers, each supplying their own specific `RobotHW` instance.
+There is a possibility for composing already implemented `RobotHW` instances which is ideal for constructing control systems for robots where parts come from different suppliers, each supplying their own specific `RobotHW` instance.
 The rest of the `hardware_interface` package defines read-only or read-write typed joint and actuator interfaces for abstracting hardware away.
 Through these typed interfaces this abstraction enables easy introspection and increases maintainability.

 The `controller_manager` is responsible for managing the lifecycle of controllers, and hardware resources through the interfaces and handling resource conflicts between controllers.
 It provides a standard `ROS service`-based interface for controller lifecycle management and queries.